arhamHumayun/Tabletop-Helper/README.md

 A website which will contain a number of tools useful in many TTRPGs

 Current features:
-  Fully flegded dice roller
+  Fully flegded dice roller,
   DnD Stat generator in multiple methods

 Planned features:
-  Call of Cthulu stat generator
+  Call of Cthulu stat generator,
   Pathfinder stat generator